csswizardry/csswizardry.github.com/case-studies-madgex-consultancy-workshop.md

-The scale at which Madgex were working became apparent as I learned more about their business: they provide white-labelled, themeable, internationalised, responsive job board software for close to two-hundred clients, including the likes of the Guardian, the Telegraph.
+The scale at which Madgex were working became apparent as I learned more about their business: they provide white-labelled, themeable, internationalised, responsive job board software for close to two-hundred clients, including the likes of the Guardian and the Telegraph.
 This presented a number of interesting issues, including, but not limited to:

 * Sharing components across that number of white-labelled products.